MWilliamson96/RedditArtClassifier/README.md

 ![sample image 1](reports/figures/example_images/g71e7t.jpg)
 This image is a sculpture, however the style and material used appears to resemble other medium types which may be confusing the model
 ![sample image 2](reports/figures/example_images/jn7aru.jpg)
-This image was produced digitaly, though it is extraordinarily similar to a graphite drawing
+This image was produced digitally, though it is extraordinarily similar to a graphite drawing
 ![sample image 3](reports/figures/example_images/jn8b8n.jpg)
-This image was also produced digitaly, though again the photorealism is truly stunning and difficult for the model to discern
+This image was also produced digitally, though again the photorealism is truly stunning and difficult for the model to discern

 ## Conclusion and Potential Improvements